itomaldonado/multiprocessor-benchmarking-exploration/README.md

 We also have it set-up to only compile problem sizes A,B,C,S and W. This can be seen in the file `./config/suite.def`.

-To compile simply run `make suite` all the generated executables will found in `./bin/` and will be in the format of `<program>.<class>.x` for example, for the program *BT* with class *A* the executable will be `bt.A.x`.
+To compile simply run `./compile_suite.sh` all the generated executables will found in `./bin/` and will be in the format of `<program>.<class>.x` for example, for the program *BT* with class *A* the executable will be `bt.A.x`.